trustatfhh/ironflow/README.md

 * Network/Networksimulation with the OpenFlow controller implementation Floodlight (e.g. [floodlight] [3]) 0.9.0 or higher
 * MAP server implementation (e.g. [irond] [4])
+* optionally ironGui to see whats going on

 If you have downloaded the source code and want to build ironflow by yourself Maven 3 is also needed.